tfinnm/LetMeSleep/README.md

 ### What Does LetMeSleep Check For?

  - [x] Courses Must Be For The Selected Term (ie. Spring 2022)
- - [x] Courses Must Be For A Selected Subject (And All Selected Subjects Have A Course Scheduled, If None Are Available, LetMeSleep Will Warn You)
+ - [x] Courses Must Be For A Selected Subject
+ - [x] All Selected Subjects Have A Course Scheduled (If None Are Available, LetMeSleep Will Warn You)
  - [x] Courses Must Be Open & Have Space Available
  - [x] Courses Must Be For The Correct Level (ie. Graduate or Undergraduate)
  - [x] If Requested By User, Courses Must Not Have Any Pre-Reqs (Enabled/Disabled On The Form)
  - [x] Courses Cannot Overlap With Other Courses That Have Been Scheduled

+ ### What Information Will I Get Back?

+ ### What Options Do I Have?

+ ### How Will I Get The Output From LetMeSleep?

+LetMeSleep Will Open A PDF Of It's Output In Your Browser That You Can Download Or Print.
+For Examples Of The Output, [Click Here](https://github.com/tfinnm/LetMeSleep/#sample-outputs)